-Ian Tegerdine is the Associate Director of the NWSDU.
+Ian Tegerdine is the Deputy Director of the NWSDU.

 He spends way too much time and money indulging his favourite pastime of theatre in all its forms.

-I am Rob Hardy, the senior programme manager here at the unit.
-I support the Associate Director with the running of the unit, engaging with stakeholders across the country and am involved in a number of internal trust initiatives.
+Rob Hardy is the Senior Programme Lead at the Unit.
+Rob supports the Associate Director with running the unit, engaging with stakeholders across the country and has leadership across the core project work.

-I have spent most of my career working on the Improving Access to Psychological Therapies (IAPT) programme at both a regional (London) and a national level – latterly being the Health Education England (HEE) IAPT National workforce programme lead and deputy national mental health lead.
-I also spent some time working at University College London (UCL), again as part of the IAPT programme but also running the Psychological Interventions Research Centre managing a number of evaluation projects of mental health and addiction services.
+Rob spent most of his career working on the Improving Access to Psychological Therapies (IAPT) programme at both a regional (London) and a national level – latterly being the Health Education England (HEE) IAPT National workforce programme lead and deputy national mental health lead.
+Rob also spent some time working at University College London (UCL) running the Psychological Interventions Research Centre managing a number of evaluation projects of mental health and addiction services.

-All of my spare time is taken up with music playing guitar with my band, Desperate Journalist, regularly touring around Europe and writing and releasing new records.
+All of my spare time is taken up with music playing guitar with my band regularly touring around Europe and writing and releasing new records.

 Joanna Daci is the programme operations manager with responsibility for operational effectiveness of the National Workforce Skills Development Unit and executing communications activities.